iq-motion-control/iq-module-communication-doc/docs/tutorials/protect_against_regen.rst

 Regeneration voltage occurs when the commanded module voltage is less than the module's back-EMF voltage.
 When this occurs, the motor's kinetic energy is converted directly to electrical energy, and produces a current flowing out of the motor and into the power source.

+The commanded module voltage may be less than the back-EMF voltage in cases where the module is slowing down or braking.
+The faster the deceleration, the more back-EMF produced.

 How Can Regeneration Affect Your Module
 =========================================
 If the module's power source can absorb the regenerated current without allowing the voltage to spike, regeneration protection isn't needed.
 This is often true with a battery as the power source.
-When connected to a less than constant voltage source, like a benchtop power supply, the overall system voltage will increase during regeneration.
+When connected to a power source that cannot absorb this regenerated current, which is generally the case with benchtop power supplies, the output voltage of the source will often increase during regeneration.
 These spikes can result in voltages above the module's and your supply's maximum rated operating voltage.
 When this happens, you can permanently damage the module, the power supply, or both.
-When this happens, you can permanently damage the module, the power supply, or both.

 Protecting Against Dangerous Regeneration Voltage Spikes
 ===========================================================
-Regenerative voltage spikes pose a serious threat to both your modules and your power supply.
-As such, all Vertiq modules are able to self-limit the amount of regeneration voltage produced.
+Regenerative voltage spikes can pose a threat to your modules and power supply if not properly controlled.
+As such, all Vertiq modules can limit their regeneration current to limit the magnitude of voltage spikes on power supplies.
 Vertiq modules have two main parameters to protect against dangerous regeneration voltage spikes.
-They are available through IQ Control Center's advanced tab as
-*Volts Limit* and *Volts Limit Starting Voltage*.
+They are available through IQ Control Center's advanced tab as *Volts Limit* and *Volts Limit Starting Voltage*.

 For example, by default on Vertiq 81-XX family modules (rated to 14S), you will see: